 Now that you've created a virtual network and subnet, you need to connect a VM.
 Just as you do with a regular desktop PC, laptop, or tablet, you use a network interface card (NIC) to connect to the virtual network.
 And no, there's no free Wi-Fi!
-But there are VM sizes in Azure that currently provide up to eight NICs with speeds up of up 25 Gbps.
-Even if I were good at math, that adds up to some serious bandwidth!
+But there are VM sizes in Azure that currently provide up to eight NICs with speeds of up to 32 Gbps.
+Even if I were good at math, I could tell you that these figures add up to some serious bandwidth!